Updated: Jul 9

 We can all relate to an experience in manufacturing when the present scenario is not optimal for the strategy at hand.
 Consider an example of your procurement strategies, where there are occasions where you don’t always want “three bids and a buy to the lowest.”
 Because when you need that resource at a critical time, you sometimes conclude that what you have is not optimal for the current situation.

-To minimize the frequency of meeting Murphy in this scenario, we need to ensure that we are designing for the reliability that is expected.
-We need to play out a list of scenarios that we could face or have shown we have faced in the past, and have acceptable mitigations in place.
-Pictorially, these are all of the critical actions to the left of the x-y intersection of a PF curve.
-We can’t plan for everything, but we can plan for scenarios that have an increased probability to occur.
-There are times we want to select the “lowest bidder,” but there are other times where we require the latter.
+To minimize the frequency of meeting Murphy in this scenario, we must ensure that we are designing for expected reliability.
+We need to play out scenarios that we could face or have shown we have faced in the past, and have acceptable mitigations in place.
+Pictorially, you may consider these as the critical actions to the left of the y-axis on a PF curve.
+We cannot plan for everything, but we can plan for scenarios that have the probability to occur.

-We must accept that Murphy always wants to join in on the fun and to avoid the inevitable “anything that can go wrong, will go wrong” requires that we have to remain nimble.
-To be a world-class manufacturing company, we have to remain in a position to disrupt contentment.
-If we catch ourselves complacent in producing products or implementing processes, Murphy will inevitably come snooping into our business.
-We have to challenge scenarios when purchasing a product, or we have to plan scenarios when planning outages.
-Murphy will show up, but the challenge is to minimize the frequency of him disrupting your plans.
+We must accept that Murphy always wants to join in on the fun.
+We must acknowledge that “anything that can go wrong, will go wrong."
+To be a world-class manufacturing company, we must disrupt contentment and demand nimbleness.
+If we catch ourselves complacent in producing products or implementing processes, Murphy will snoop into our business.